For writers & screenwriters

 Can I use a screenshot in my published book?

-Yes, as a creative asset.
-The paid plan removes the watermark.
-Don't present it as a real message from a real, identifiable person.
+Yes, as a fictional creative asset.
+Clean exports are free.
+Don't present one as a real message from a real, identifiable person.

 Which platform should my characters use?